 Introduction to Literature: Fiction (ENG 2001)

 This course begins with a module on short stories and the elements of fiction, and then moves two recent longer texts that foreground the act of storytelling itself.
 In particular, students will examine the ways in which the narrators of these texts constantly revisit, revise, and re-imagine their stories, blurring the lines between fiction and fact, and re-shaping both the plots and themselves in the process.
-Visit the course site to learn more.
+Check out our course site from Fall 2013

 Professional and Technical Writing